 Barbecue menus work especially well for outdoor receptions.
 Start smoking the pork, beef or chicken the night before, then cut it up the morning of the reception.
-Create a buffet line that includes the meat, buns, barbecue sauce, sliced onions and condiments for the sandwiches.
+You can hand around already-filled plates - great for portion and cost control - or set up a buffet line that includes the meat, buns, barbecue sauce, sliced onions and condiments for the sandwiches.
 Make simple sides such as potato salad, coleslaw, pasta salad and potato chips.
 Add a couple of lettuce choices along with some salad dressings as well.
 Offer simple drink choices, such as tea and water.

 Instead of taking the time to make food for your guests, create a sandwich buffet and let them help themselves.
 Include several bread and meat choices, then add a couple of cheeses to pick from, along with standard sandwich condiments.
 Create a fruit and vegetable platter, and offer chips and dip.
 Include cookies or brownies as a sweet treat while guests wait for the wedding cake.
 Offer soft drinks and water.